openworm/CElegansNeuroML/CElegans/pythonScripts/c302/README.md

 **[Parameters_B](https://github.com/openworm/CElegansNeuroML/blob/master/CElegans/pythonScripts/c302/parameters_B.py)** Updated I&F cells, with gap junction connections plus an "activity" measure (varies 0->1 depending on depolarisation of cell), which should be a better approximation for the relative activity of cells

-**[Parameters_C](https://github.com/openworm/CElegansNeuroML/blob/master/CElegans/pythonScripts/c302/parameters_C.py)** Single compartment, conductance based neurons (will be initially based on [muscle cell model](https://github.com/openworm/muscle_model))
+**[Parameters_C](https://github.com/openworm/CElegansNeuroML/blob/master/CElegans/pythonScripts/c302/parameters_C.py)** Single compartment, conductance based neurons (will be initially based on [muscle cell model](https://github.com/openworm/muscle_model)).
+A modified version of this (**[Parameters_C1](https://github.com/openworm/CElegansNeuroML/blob/master/CElegans/pythonScripts/c302/parameters_C1.py)**) has analogue (graded) synapses.

 **Parameters_D** (TODO) Multicompartmental, conductance based cells

-Parameters A, B and C are the only parameter sets tested so far, but the aim is to make all of the associated tools below for running, visualising, analysing, etc. *independent of the parameter set used*, so they can be ready for more detailed networks from c302 in the future.
+Parameters A, B and C/C1 are the only parameter sets tested so far, but the aim is to make all of the associated tools below for running, visualising, analysing, etc. *independent of the parameter set used*, so they can be ready for more detailed networks from c302 in the future.

 ### To install & test